 Whilst Arezzo is charming, it is small and offers only a handful of attractions.
 You can comfortably visit all of the top sights in a day or two.
 As such, Arezzo is better suited to shorter stays and road trips rather than longer vacations.

-Best places to stay in Arezzo:
+Best places to stay in Tuscany in Arezzo for the first time:

 luxury ($$$): Badia di Pomaio This hotel is located in a hillside location, 5 km from Arezzo.
 There is an infinity pool, a wine cellar in a natural cave, free private parking, and free wifi.
 Enjoy traditional Tuscan cuisine in the Campo Badia restaurant.